 - the difference between sadness and anger

 - a lot of things.

-In many of the conversations we have, we’re in autopilot mode.
-We often talk about the same things, but with different people.
-We rarely question what we’re saying.
+We’re on autopilot in most of our conversations.
+We often talk about the same things, but with different people, rarely questioning what we’re saying.

 There’s this Venn diagram that I love.
 It has 3 overlapping circles- Backstreet Boys, 3-year-olds, and Philosophy philosophers.
 What do they have in common?
 Tell me why.

-*Kindly* disagree with yourself.
-Stay curious about (3-year-olds have it all figured out, I tell ya) thoughts that come up, things that you feel, and words that are about to come out of your mouth.
+Disagree with yourself, gently, but firmly.
+Stay curious (3-year-olds have it all figured out, I tell ya) about thoughts that come up, things that you feel, and words that are about to come out of your mouth.
 Even if you’re 100% sure about some of them, ask yourself to tell you more about why you think X is that way.

 You never know what you may find.